How To Make The Most Of 1 Day In Seoul: A Fast-Paced 24 Hour Itinerary

 From N Seoul Tower, we’re heading to Myeongdong, a fantastic shopping district famous for its skincare and cosmetics shops.
 Here, you must stock up on K-Beauty products in one of the many skincare stores.

 Myeongdong has a lot of streets, but the main one is called “Myeongdong Shopping Street.”
-The area is packed with stores and restaurants, and gets pretty busy in the evening!
+The area is packed with stores and restaurants, and gets pretty busy in the evening.

 When hunting for skincare deals, it’s worth shopping around a bit.
 But don’t let the sales ladies trick you into buying more than you want!
 They often offer a ‘duty-free’ discount for spending a certain amount.

-Olive Young is a famous skincare store in South Korea, and you’ll find a huge one in Myeong-dong!
+Olive Young is a famous skincare store in South Korea, and you’ll find a huge one in Myeong-dong.

 Starting in the late afternoon, Myeong-dong is the place for street food.
 Street food stalls pop up, offering the perfect chance to taste Korean treats.
-I recommend trying “hotteok” (Korean sweet pancakes) or “tteokbokki” (spicy rice cakes)!
+I recommend trying “hotteok” (Korean sweet pancakes) or “tteokbokki” (spicy rice cakes).

 You could spend your evening in Myeongdong, fill up on street food for dinner, and maybe skip Hongdae.
 From here, head to the Starfield Library and then enjoy a walk along the Han River!
+Myeongdong is a must on this one-day layover in Seoul.

 5:00 PM – 7:00 PM: Dinner in Hongdae